-Happy New Year 2017; I hope your holiday was restful and that the new year finds you in good health and spirits.
+Happy New Year; I hope your holiday was restful and that the new year finds you in good health and spirits.
 We spent the entire holiday under the weather, but thankfully, we are all on the mend and returning to our regular pace after the holidays.
-It is very cold here on the Island which makes me crave soup day in and day out, especially when I’m on the mend.
-Soup always makes me feel so good.
-Nuff said.
+It is very cold here on the Island which makes me crave soups and stews day in and day out, especially when I’m on the mend.
+Stew always makes me feel so good.

 This simple recipe is made with a blend of dried beans which I found stashed in the back of our pantry; I had forgotten about them until spending some time rearranging the pantry last week.
 Good thing dried beans last a while.
 The last time I remember seeing them was about 6 years ago when Steve and I first met.
 He made me a noodle soup with this same bean mix…actually, come to think of it, I was nursing a cold when he served it to me.
 Turns out this mix likes to come out when I’m not feeling well.
 And I’m ok with that.

-Anyway, this soup features a medley of dried lentils, pinto beans, navy beans, black eyed peas, red lentils, kidney beans and black beans which have been soaked overnight.
-They make up the bulk of the soup which is hearty and down right comforting this time of year.
-Soaking time aside, this recipe comes together nicely and makes for a filling lunch or dinner with a piece of crusty bread; you know my love of the soup bread sponge…what better way to enjoy it!
-The beans add a robust body to this soup and as you can see; it’s almost stew-like in consistency.
+Anyway, this comforting seven bean stew features a medley of dried lentils, pinto beans, navy beans, black eyed peas, red lentils, kidney beans and black beans which have been soaked overnight.
+They make up the bulk of the stew which is hearty and down right comforting this time of year.
+Soaking time aside, this recipe comes together nicely and makes for a filling lunch or dinner with a piece of crusty bread; I have a love affair with the “bread mop” technique…what better way to enjoy it!

 There is very little oil in this recipe, and you could actually eliminate it all together if you wanted.
 If you use low sodium broth and tomatoes, you can eliminate most of the sodium, if you are concerned about that.
 I typically use low sodium versions when a recipe need something from a can or package.
 To compensate (because I love salt) I add fresh Celtic sea salt right after cooking time is up; so good!
 Celtic sea salt contains so many more minerals than traditional sea salt or table salt which I rarely use, if ever.

-I hope you enjoy this recipe and make it for your family and friends, or even just for yourself.
+I hope you enjoy this gluten-free and totally plant-based recipe and make it for your family and friends (or even just for yourself).
 It freezes well and will get better the second and third day.
-Best to you!

 - 2 TBSP Olive Oil